Robert Kniaz: Hoxton Ventures

 Kniaz holds board seats on Assetario, Boost Security, Deblock, FabricNano, Flair Impact, Formance, Kheiron Medical, LiliumX, Limbo Revolution, NoMagic, Ordercast, Pear Bio, Phagos, Preply and Spacelift for Hoxton.

-Kniaz also previously served on the boards of Bother (insolvent), Campanja (acquired), Immunio (acquired), Mainframe, Mavrx (acquired), Raptor Supplies and Vatic (insolvent).
+Kniaz also previously served on the boards of Bother, Campanja (acquired), Immunio (acquired), Mainframe, Mavrx (acquired), Raptor Supplies and Vatic (insolvent).

 H-Tree Capital

-Kniaz co-founded the deep tech and biotech VC firm H-Tree Capital with Vanela Bushi in 2023.
+Kniaz co-founded the deep tech and biotech VC firm H Tree Capital in 2023.
 The firm is named after a term from fractal geometry.

 Technology

 Kniaz is often cited in major news sources for commentary on the European venture capital ecosystem.
 He also regularly comments on macroeconomic trends as they relate to the venture capital industry as well as international travel trends.

 Post Brexit he has provided regular commentary around the position of UK venture capital in Europe in publications such as Bloomberg News, the Evening Standard, and Business Insider.

 He is a regular guest on BBC Radio and BBC World Service TV news on the impact of public sector technology companies (especially Google and Apple), as well as on CNBC television.

 He is also a regular contributor to Forbes Magazine on venture capital related topics.